-A typical CCRN® study plan
+Critical Care Nursing Certification: A typical CCRN® study plan

 Nicole highly recommends a review course.
-These can be online or live, and she advocates for scheduling this review approximate two months before your desired test date.
+These can be online or live, and she advocates for scheduling this review approximately two months before your desired test date.
 Mentally plan on studying about 3-4 days/week for about 15-30 minutes for a total of 6-8 weeks.

 Sounds doable, right?

 Keep in mind, there isn’t a hard and fast rule about the two-month timeline.
 She makes a point of asking students who passed the CCRN® after her course (which is most of them!) about their keys for success, and most say that it’s important not to wait too long to sit for the exam.
 Many say no more than two months is best.

 When I sat for mine back in 2015, I spread my study plan out over three months and definitely would have tested earlier if I could do it all over again.